Best Keyboard Cases for the 2020 12.9-inch iPad Pro iMore 2021

 - No trackpad

-I don't participate in the "can the iPad replace your computer?" debate because there not a simple yes or no answer.
+I don't participate in the "Can the iPad replace your computer?" debate because there not a simple yes or no answer.
 It totally depends on what you do with a computer, exactly.
-Some people certainly can use an iPad instead of a computer, but to do so, you need to have the right setup.
+Some people can certainly use an iPad instead of a computer, but you need to have the right setup to do so.
 That includes a good keyboard, and a keyboard case is a convenient solution.
 That said, it's not the only solution.
 You can also use a standalone keyboard and place your iPad Pro in a regular case or on a stand.
-But the keyboard case does make your iPad Pro look and feel more like a computer, especially one that has a trackpad built-in.
+But the keyboard case does make your iPad Pro look and feel more like a computer, especially one with a trackpad built-in.

 Credits — The person that wrote this guide